MLCampbell/secrets_project/README.md

 # secrets_project

 Hashing using MD5 and bcrypt.
-Basic app with MongoDB.
+App with MongoDB.